Azkaban-Development/MargotLandingPage/_pages/terms.md

 ## 12. Contact Information

-For any questions about these Terms, please contact us at TODO.
+For any questions about these Terms, please contact us at team.margotapp@gmail.com.